Skip to main content

 The EntryGuard Agent is a lightweight daemon that runs on Linux and Windows machines.
 It has two capabilities:

 • Script mode — Applies IP whitelisting rules by executing your own scripts.
+Each resource has a script directory with numbered apply/revoke scripts.
 Covers use cases where there's no cloud API — on-prem servers, VPS instances, self-hosted services.

 • Tunnel mode — Creates secure TCP tunnels to services in private networks (databases, APIs, internal tools).
 No VPN, no public IPs needed.